Cinematic Dining: Paris

-In Paris, spring just suddenly happens one day, opening up the City of Love for all the outdoor revelry it’s known to inspire.
+In Paris, it just suddenly happens one day; the City of Love opens up for all the outdoor romance and revelry it’s known to inspire.
 It’s like a shot of espresso you didn’t know you needed, and it awakens the life within.
 They’ve made movies about it.
 The sunlight lingers a little longer on the façades, and the air carries the faint perfume of blossoms.
 A parade of life and fashion begins.
 Café terraces fill up with ritual, clinking plates and glinting glasses, while carefree conversations drift along the street.
 I recently found myself in this sweet window of time, enjoying cinematic experiences, dining en plein air, and surrendering to the Parisian seduction with iconic views all around me.

 Rooftops and Reverie